 Incoming physicians must apply for a DEA number if they do not already have one.
-You may contact Brian Berryman at 273-5077 to acquire a DEA application form and additional information.

 The applicaton may be submitted while awaiting the Florida license or Medical Faculty Certificate.
 Since managed care organizations require the DEA, credentialing approval will not be granted without a current valid (i.e. current practice address) DEA.